 Sezzle then charges the merchant with a transaction fee that is equal to 6 percent plus $0.30 per transaction.

 The 6 percent fee is a standard fee and may vary depending on the risk profile of the merchant partner and the industry it operates in.
+The amount charged is roughly in line with what competitors like Affirm and Quadpay impose on merchants.

 Larger, more established brands can likely command lower rates.
 Reduced rates may also apply to non-profit organizations.